KaranBKataria/Supervised-ML-Binary-Classification-/README.md

 6) Now for the modelling.

-   I imported the LogisticRegression function from Scikit-Learn to now deploy the training data (both the predictors and the label) using logistic regression.
+   I imported the LogisticRegression function from Scikit-Learn to now deploy logistic regression on the training data (both the predictors and the label).

 7) Now it came time to assess the model performance.
 To do this, I used the accuracy and precision metrics as well as the confusion matrix (using scikit-learn) and discovered the model was 96% accurate and precise.